nixworks/public/news/2012/05/30/README.md

 ##### Leveson Inquiry
 ### [At the Leveson Inquiry into British media practices, UK Secretary of State for Business Vince Cable, who initially had responsibility for overseeing News Corporation's bid to take full control of BSkyB, tells the hearing he was warned the Liberal Democrats would be "done over" by the company's newspapers if he ruled against the takeover. ](/news/2012/05/30/at-the-leveson-inquiry-into-british-media-practices-uk-secretary-of-state-for-business-vince-cable-who-initially-had-responsibility-for-ov.md)
-_Context: News Corporation, BSkyB takeover bid, Leveson Inquiry, Liberal Democrats, BSkyB, Secretary of State for Business, Vince Cable_
+_Context: News Corporation, Leveson Inquiry, Vince Cable, BSkyB takeover bid, Liberal Democrats, BSkyB, Secretary of State for Business_

 ##### Seattle, Washington
 ### [A gunman opens fire in the U.S. city of Seattle, killing three people and injuring two more before shooting himself.
 A fourth person is killed in a separate incident in the city before the suspected gunman in both incidents kills himself. ](/news/2012/05/30/a-gunman-opens-fire-in-the-u-s-city-of-seattle-killing-three-people-and-injuring-two-more-before-shooting-himself-a-fourth-person-is-kill.md)